Formatting rule for time

 DateTime type without loss of information.

-Formatting rule contains both constant items (e.g. separators inside time) and individual time items.
+Formatting rule contains both constant items (e.g. separators inside time) and also individual time items.
 The time items can be in any order.
 Each time item (day, hour, minute, etc.) has an identifier (character: D, H, M, etc.).

-The time entry is indicated in the formatting rule by the percent sign
+The time entry in the formatting rule is indicated by the percent sign

 %, thus distinguishing it from constant items (separators).
 This is followed by an optional number of digits (where the asterisk